 What is the worse that could happen if you varnished a touch dry but not fully cured painting using a traditional varnish?

-The worst that could happen would be that your varnish layer would crack as the paints contracts as it dries, however, this would really only be most apparent if you painted with a very thick application of paint.
-Also, the oil wouldn’t be able to fully harden so it wouldn’t be a super strong bond between the layers.
+The worst that could happen would be that your varnish layer would crack as the paint contracts as it dries, however, this would really only be most apparent if you painted with a very thick application of paint.
+Also, the oil wouldn’t be able to fully harden, so it wouldn’t be a super-strong bond between the layers.

-It’s always advisable to follow good professional practice for the conservation of your pieces if you’re using traditional varnishes.
+It’s always advisable to follow good professional practice for conserving your pieces if you’re using traditional varnishes.

 2. Do I need to apply an isolation coat with an oil painting?

 No, you don’t need to apply an isolation coat to an oil painting.